Horospherical stacks and stacky coloured fans: Notation for horospherical varieties

 A \define{simple} horospherical variety is one in which there is a unique closed $G$-orbit.
-There is a bijective correspondence between simple horospherical $G/H$-varieties (up to $G$-equivariant isomorphism) and coloured cones on $N$.
-This is a special case of the correspondence in the previous paragraph when we regard a coloured cone as a coloured fan.
-Note that $X_{\Sigma^c}$ admits an open cover by the simple horospherical varieties $X_{\sigma^c}$ as $\sigma^c$ ranges over all the coloured cones in $\Sigma^c$.
+The aforementioned correspondence between horospherical varieties and coloured fans restricts to a bijective correspondence between simple $G/H$-horospherical varieties (up to $G$-equivariant isomorphism) and coloured cones (viewed as coloured fans) on $N$.
+In particular, the horospherical homogeneous space $G/H$ is simple and corresponds to the trivial coloured cone $0^c:=(0,\varnothing)$.
+Moreover, $X_{\Sigma^c}$ admits an open cover by the simple horospherical varieties $X_{\sigma^c}$ as $\sigma^c$ ranges over all the coloured cones in $\Sigma^c$.
 In the case of toric varieties, the simple toric varieties are just the affine toric varieties.
 However, simple horospherical varieties need not be affine.
-In fact, a horospherical $G/H$-variety $X$ is affine if and only if $X$ is simple and $\calF(X)=\calC$.
+In fact, a $G/H$-horospherical variety $X$ is affine if and only if $X$ is simple and $\calF(X)=\calC$.